nathansearles/nathansearles/README.md

-# Hi, I’m Nathan

-I’m a **front-end developer and technical lead** with a deep understanding of design and development.
-I build fast, accessible interfaces that feel great to use, whether I’m deep in the code or leading a team.
-From design systems to complex builds, I focus on thoughtful, design-driven digital experiences.
+Hi, I’m Nathan, a **design engineer and tech lead** building interfaces that feel great to use, whether I’m in the code or leading a project.
+I’m all about the details, clean UI, smooth UX and a balance of design and dev.

 For more on my approach, skills, and background, visit [nathansearles.com](https://nathansearles.com/).